 National Asbestos Awareness Week

-In 2013, the U.S. Senate designated the first week in April as Asbestos Awareness Week to advocate for the disastrous effects of asbestos exposure on the lives of Americans throughout the decades.
+In 2013, the U.S. Senate designated the first week in April as Asbestos Awareness Week to advocate for Americans exposed to asbestos throughout the decades.

 International Symposium on Malignant Pleural Mesothelioma

-The International Symposium on Malignant Pleural Mesothelioma is a two-day conference created by the Meso Foundation for the mesothelioma community.
-The conference highlights the latest treatment options and allows the community to connect with top mesothelioma experts.
+The International Symposium on Malignant Pleural Mesothelioma is a two-day conference created by the Meso Foundation.
+The conference highlights clinical trials, treatment options, and allows the community to connect with top mesothelioma experts.

 Find Support for Mesothelioma

-Mesothelioma Hope also offers 24/7 support from dedicated Patient Advocates.
-Contact us today.
+Mesothelioma Hope also offers 24/7 support from our Patient Advocates dedicated to helping families with mesothelioma.
+Contact us today to share your story.

 Mesothelioma Support FAQ